griphiam/markphilpot_com/content/2018/2018_longest_journey.md

 ![Dreamfall Chapters]({filename}/images/2017/tlj/dreamfall_chapters.jpg "Dreamfall Chapters"){:.ew1920}

 *Dreamfall Chapters* is a deserving capstone to the TLJ story. *Chapters* has a branching narrative where decisions, actions or inactions in the earlier chapters have consequences (sometimes serious ones) in later chapters.
-The world feels much bigger and lived in than previous games (which early builds of the earlier chapters were overpowering even decent gaming hardware). *Chapters* is much longer than *Dreamfall* and gives more development to some of the complimentary characters (Enu is best Zhid)
+The world feels much bigger and lived in than previous games (which early builds of the earlier chapters were overpowering even decent gaming hardware). *Chapters* is much longer than *Dreamfall* and gives more development to some of the complimentary characters (Enu is best Zhid).

+The episodic delivery (rather than released all at once) I think benifited the game as a whole.
+The developers were able to respond to development and as they got more practice with the game engine they were able to refine and push boundaries.

 # the future of the Balance

 Ragnar Tørnquist has [said](https://twitter.com/ragso/status/741008032528801794) that any further forays into the world of Arcadia and Stark are in the distant future if ever at all.
-At this point
+At this point I'm not expecting any further games in this universe (though I hope to be pleasantly surprised).